SPhillips1337/AI_interview_assistant/README.md

 *   **Voice/Text Input:** Accepts user input in a textarea.
 *   **Automatic Submission:** Automatically sends the input to an LLM after a short delay (debounced).
 *   **LLM Integration:** Supports both Ollama and OpenAI as backends.
+*   **Quick Response:** Displays a quick, one-paragraph summary of the user's query topic using a lightweight model, appearing before the main response.
 *   **Enable/Disable Toggle:** A toggle switch to control automatic submission.
 *   **Responsive UI:** Clean and simple interface built with Bootstrap 5.
 *   **Conversation History:** View a timeline of all your conversations on a separate history page.